23 NYCRR 500 vs SAMA CSF

 Key Features

-- Enforces phishing-resistant MFA for high-risk access
+- Enforces multi-factor authentication for remote and critical access

 - Demands comprehensive third-party service provider oversight